coreyt429/remote_test/README.md

 # remote_test
 api and celery tasks for remote test execution

+# architecture

+This is intended to run on a server node that is not on your local network to test connectivity back to your network.

+This system is a simple flask app that enques tasks for celery and provides the task status.

+The celery app contains a series of tests it can execute.

+Data flow is as follows:

+Web client POST /task to app.py app.py queues celery task, and returns task_id celery_app.py runs task from tasks.py and stores result Web client GET /task/<task_id>
+app.py pulls task status from celery and returns status

 # tests
  - dns.check_records
    - looks for A records to match a set of states